rafalp/Misago-Docs/docs/setup/Upgrading.md

 ./appctl upgrade
 ```

-You will be asked to confirm that you wish to upgrade your site to latest available version.
+You will be asked to confirm that you wish to upgrade your site to the latest available version.

 Upgrade process will back up your data, then pull latest code from [GitHub repository](https://github.com/rafalp/misago_docker).
 After pull completes successfully, your site will be stopped and updated to latest version.